nasa/SC/README.md

 (ATSs) and multiple Relative Time tagged command Sequences (RTSs).
 The purpose of ATS commands is to be able to specify commands to be executed at a specific time.
-The purpose of Relative Time Sequence commands is to be able to specify commands to be executed at a relative times.
+The purpose of Relative Time Sequence commands is to be able to specify commands to be executed at a relative time.

 The SC application is written in C and depends on the cFS Operating System Abstraction Layer (OSAL) and cFE components.
 There is additional SC application